All Products

 HTTPDNS:Overview

-This topic describes the principles and usage of the HTTPDNS custom resolution feature.
+This topic describes the principles and workflow of the HTTPDNS custom resolution feature.

 Introduction to custom resolution

 In certain business scenarios, you may want to return specific resolution results for a domain name.
-The HTTPDNS custom resolution feature lets you do this by configuring rules or using Function Compute to customize the resolution for specific domain names.
+The HTTPDNS custom resolution feature lets you configure rules or use Function Compute to customize the resolution for specific domain names.

 When you use DNS over HTTPS (DoH), custom resolution is not supported for the resolved domain names.